Please ensure Javascript is enabled for purposes of website accessibility

 What is the Junior Blaze Program?

-The Junior Blaze Program is part of the Brisbane Blaze family and provides quality clinic opportunities available to all junior athletes aged 11 – 17
+The Junior Blaze Program is part of the Brisbane Blaze family and provides quality clinic opportunities available to junior athletes.

 Associations are asked to contact the office on hqoffice@hockeyqld.com.au with dates and times you believe would work for your association.
 The office will arrange all travel/clinic logistics and work with your association to ensure the program is hosted at your venue.